Notting Hill Carnival: Public order

-In 2016 there were over 450 arrests, and five people were hurt in four knife attacks; however, the commander in charge of policing carnival, David Musker, said that the number of arrests had been inflated by the new Psychoactive Substances Act 2016.
-Based on relative attendance figures, it has been said that crime rates for the Notting Hill Carnival and for Glastonbury or other music festivals are comparable, and Ishmahil Blagrove, co-author of the book Carnival: A Photographic and Testimonial History of the Notting Hill Carnival, states: "Notting Hill Carnival, compared to Trinidad or Brazil, is one of the safest in the world."
+In 2016 there were more than 450 arrests, and five people were hurt in four knife attacks, the number of arrests reportedly higher than usual due to the recently introduced Psychoactive Substances Act 2016.

+A report in 2019 indicated that, despite its reputation for crime, arrests as a proportion of attendance for 2016–18 were comparable to many other large events and festivals in the UK and Ishmahil Blagrove, co-author of the book Carnival: A Photographic and Testimonial History of the Notting Hill Carnival, states: "Notting Hill Carnival, compared to Trinidad or Brazil, is one of the safest in the world."

-A report in 2004 by the GLA Policing Policy Director, Lee Jasper, criticised authorities for not addressing safety issues involved in over a million people attending a small inner-city residential area, quoting the Met Police spokesman Dave Musker, who in November 2016 said: "Each year … we come exceptionally close to a major catastrophic failure of public safety where members of the public will suffer serious injury."
+A report in 2004 by the GLA Policing Policy Director, Lee Jasper, criticised authorities for not addressing safety issues involved in more than a million people attending a small inner-city residential area.
+Met Police spokesman Dave Musker in November 2016 said: "Each year … we come exceptionally close to a major catastrophic failure of public safety where members of the public will suffer serious injury."

 In the three weeks running up to the 2017 event, the police made 656 arrests, a pre-emptive crackdown.
 There were 313 arrests during the two days of the 2017 Carnival, compared with 454 the previous year.
-On both days, a minute's silence in tribute to the victims of the Grenfell Tower fire was observed at 3 pm by Carnival-goers, many of whom wore "green for Grenfell".

 During the 2018 event, due to the rising levels of violent crime in London, police deployed metal detectors to prevent weapons being brought to the event.
-During the event, 30 police officers were injured in the line of duty, 36 weapons were confiscated and 373 arrests were made by the Metropolitan Police Service.

-Since 1987 there have been six deaths caused by violence at Notting Hill Carnival: